Spyder-0/DVD-Screensaver/README.md

-# DVD-Screensaver 💿
+# DVD-Screensaver
 Bouncy DVD made in Python with Pygame. <br />
-This project was imported from Repl.it.
+This project was imported from `Replit.com`.